shivaat/discriminative_attribute/README.md

 # Finding Discriminative Attributes
-Code and documentation for the SemEval 2018 shared task ``Capturing Discriminative Attributes":
+Code and documentation for the SemEval 2018 shared task "Capturing Discriminative Attributes":

 Shiva Taslimipoor, Omid Rohanian, Le An Ha, Gloria Corpas, Ruslan Mitkov: Wolves at SemEval-2018 Task 10 (2018): Semantic Discrimination based on Knowledge and Association.
 In *Proceedings of The 12th International Workshop on Semantic Evaluation*, pp. 972-976.